 Service clubs sponsored by us span many ages and include:

-- Earlyact, (ages 5-13) for elementary-junior high students.
+- Earlyact for elementary and junior high students (ages 5-13).
 Sunrise Rotary sponsors Earlyact clubs at Washington Elementary and Sheridan Schools.

-- Interact, (ages 14-17) for high school Students.
-Sunrise Rotary sponsors an Interact club at Bloomington Central Catholic High School
+- Interact for high school students (ages 14-17).
+Sunrise Rotary sponsors an Interact club at Bloomington Central Catholic High School.

-- Rotaract, (ages 18-30) for young professionals and college students, aged 18-30.
-Sunrise Sponsors a community-based Rotaract club that meets regularly, has monthly speakers, community service projects, and club social events.
+- Rotaract for young professionals and college students (ages 18-30).
+Sunrise sponsors a community-based Rotaract club that meets regularly, has monthly speakers, community service projects, and club social events.

 Youth development opportunities include: